Tohoku-University-Takizawa-Lab/detloc-tracer/README.md

     $ make

-(If it fails detecting the Pin, please edit the Makefile)
+(If it cannot detect the Pin, please edit the Makefile)

 To generate the communication matrix:

     $ ./run.sh -s_prod_simple -- ./your_program

 ## How to cite
-If you find this work useful in your research, please cite the paper using this bibtex below:
+If you find this work useful in your research, please cite the paper using this bibtex reference:

 ```
     @ARTICLE{8949493,